ecdye/macSubtitleOCR/README.md

 ## Overview

-macSubtitleOCR is used to convert a file containing a PGS Subtitle stream to SubRip subtitles using OCR.
+macSubtitleOCR is a tool that converts bitmap subtitles to SubRip subtitles using OCR.
-Currently the supported input file types are `.mkv` and `.sup`.
+Currently the only supported bitmap format is PGS.
+These bitmap subtitles can be read in from `.mkv` or `.sup` files.
-It uses the built in OCR engine in macOS to perform the text recognition, which works really well.
+We use the built in macOS OCR engine to perform the text recognition, which works really well.
 For more information on accuracy, see [Accuracy](#accuracy) below.